Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Front-end: Omnidirectional perception system and Measurement Modeling

+To achieve omnidirectional visual perception, Omni-swarm adopts two 235-degree FoV fisheye cameras to cover all the surrounding directions, as shown in Fig. \ref{fig:fov_fisheye}.
+Based on previous works on omnidirectional VIO \cite{qin2018vins,gao2017dual,gao2020autonomous}, we develop VINS-Fisheye\footnote{https://github.com/HKUST-Aerial-Robotics/VINS-Fisheye}, which is an omnidirectional visual-inertial navigation system derived from VINS-Fusion \footnote{https://github.com/HKUST-Aerial-Robotics/VINS-Fusion}.
+VINS-Fisheye uses an IMU and previously mentioned stereo fisheye cameras to estimate ego-motion.

-Based on previous works on fisheye VIO\cite{qin2018vins,gao2017dual,gao2020autonomous}, we developed a fisheye visual-inertial navigation system to estimate VIO: VINS-Fisheye\footnote{https://github.com/xuhao1/VINS-Fisheye}.
-Because of the massive distortion, it is hard to directly apply the existing visual algorithms to the raw image data produced by the fisheye camera.
-As an alternative, we use the methods described in the article \cite{gao2017dual,gao2020autonomous} to crop regions of the original fisheye image and reproject it into five distortion-free images for later algorithms.
-An example of raw image and processed distortion-free images is shown in Fig. \ref{fig:fisheye_flatten}.
+Because of the massive distortion of the fisheye cameras, it is hard to directly apply the existing visual algorithms to the raw image data produced by them.
+As an alternative, we reproject the raw image captured by a fisheye camera into five distortion-free images for later algorithms, which follows the pipeline proposed in \cite{gao2017dual} and \cite{gao2020autonomous}.
+An example of a raw image and processed distortion-free images is shown in Fig. \ref{fig:fisheye_flatten}.
 After reprojecting the raw fisheye images, VIO will be extracted based on these distortion-free images to provide real-time local pose and velocity estimation.
-Due to the long term drifting of VIO, instead of directly fusing the original odometry, we fuse the 4-DoF relative pose extracted from VIO in the back-end, which can be modeled as:
+Due to the long-term drifting of the VIO, instead of directly fusing the original odometry, we fuse the 4-DoF relative pose extracted from the VIO in the back-end, which can be modeled as